oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/In Database Machine Learning - Credit Risk/README.md

 # In-database Machine Learning - Solution Definition

-This repository contains a Machine Learning project based on the Autonomous Database Oracle Machine Learning (OML) reference architecture, useful links, and a workload deployement template.
+This repository contains a Machine Learning project based on the Autonomous Database Oracle Machine Learning (OML) reference architecture, useful links, and a workload deployment template.
 The intent is to equip the Partner/Managed Service Provider/Consultant with the necessary tools and resources so that they can confidently lift and shift or migrate or deploy a green field Machine Learning project into Oracle Cloud Infrastructure (OCI) Autonomous Database.
 The document covers :

 - data replication with GoldenGate,
 - data refinery with OCI Data Integration,